-- The BGA's website under Guidelines Master Plan Grants and Mandatory Master Plans. - Learning Environments Australasia (LEA) This Association's main purpose is to improve the design of places where children learn.
+- The BGA's website under Resources Master Plan Grants. - Learning Environments Australasia (LEA) This Association's main purpose is to improve the design of places where children learn.
 A list of architect members of the SA Chapter can be supplied on request.
 Please note that LEA and its members are not endorsed by the BGA, and the list is supplied for your information only.

-Master Plan Grants are funded from the Capital Grant Program.
+Master Plan Grants can be funded from the Capital Grant Program.
 Available funds can vary significantly from year to year and the funding of Master Plan Grants is at the BGA Committee's discretion.
 Applications for Master Plan Grants are considered at the BGA Committee meetings in February and August each year.